benjaminmcdonald209/p1-start/README.md

 -Software Used: cisco AnyConnect(for VPN), XQuartz, python, numpy, matplotlib, git

--Accessing the Code: In order to access the code you will need to download the software listed above (for macs).
+-Accessing the Code: In order to access the code you will need to download the software listed above (some mac specific).
 Then you will need to connect to the VPN and log into coen-bascottie.
 Once logged in you will have access to all of the data and code for the project.

 -Running the Data: In order to run the data you would simply need to access the code using the staps from above then continue in the terminal with a code such as "python plot.py raw-data/..." and fill in with the specific data you want to use.
 For example the full code would look like "python plot.py raw-data/Sp15_245L_sect-001_group-1_glass.raw" to pull the graphs for the glass data.